Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-Version-Detection/nmap-Version-Detection.md

 Title: 'Nmap Version Detection'
 Description: 'Version detection provides information on all identified open ports which interrogating the ports using probes that are understood by specific services.'
 Subjects:
   - 'Computer Science'
   - 'Networking'
 Tags:
   - 'Ethical Hacking'
   - 'Cybersecurity'
 Catalog/content:
   - 'introduction-to-ethical-hacking'
   - 'paths/scan-systems-with-nmap'
 ---

-**Version detection** provides information on all identified open ports which interrogating the ports using probes that are understood by specific services.
-Version Detection is done with the `-sV` command and is able to identify the version number, the service type, the operating system, the hostname, etc…
+**Version detection** provides information on all identified open ports interrogating them using probes that generate specific responses by specific services.
+Version Detection is done with the `-sV` command and can identify the version number, the service type, the operating system, the hostname, etc… the command can be customized with the following options:
+    * --allports
+    * --version-intensity
+    * --version-light
+    * --version-all
+    * --version-trace

 ## Syntax